 Liquid whey is a major component of cheese processing, with about 90% of the initial cheese milk becoming what is called sweet whey as a byproduct.

 Whey was long considered a waste stream that cheesemakers discarded in the cheapest way possible.
-But advancements in separation technology have allowed producers to use it to generate high-quality proteins and lactose that have significant economic value.
+However, advancements in separation technology have allowed producers to use it to generate high-quality proteins and lactose that have significant economic value.

-Whey now is valued for its nutritional benefits, particularly whey protein, which is a rich source of essential amino acids – the building blocks of muscles and other human tissues.
+Whey is now valued for its nutritional benefits, particularly whey protein, which is a rich source of essential amino acids – the building blocks of muscles and other human tissues.
 Whey proteins are also easily digested and quickly absorbed by the body.
 Nutritional uses and benefits include:

 The simplest form of processing cheese whey is to concentrate the entire solids portion of whey by removing water.
-This is usually done by first concentrating the solids to 25-30% using a reverse-osmosis (RO) membrane system, then further concentrating using an evaporation system prior to the final spray drying of the concentrate to form whey powder.
+This is usually done by first concentrating the solids to 25-30% using a reverse-osmosis (RO) membrane system, then further concentrating with an evaporation system prior to the final spray drying of the concentrate to form whey powder.

-Many cheese manufacturers will actually concentrate the incoming milk supply to increase the yield in cheese vats during production.
+Many cheese manufacturers concentrate the incoming milk supply to increase the yield in cheese vats during production.
 This reduces the volume of whey produced from cheese manufacturing, but the volume of whey protein and other solids remains about the same.

 While this is a low-cost option for equipment investment, it also produces the lowest added value to the finished whey powder.
 Many producers will add additional equipment (membranes, crystallizers, and other equipment not covered in this discussion) to further separate and isolate the various whey protein and lactose components, which dramatically increases the value of the final products.

-Membranes come in a variety of pore sizes to allow for separation of various milk/whey components based on their physical size.
+Membranes come in a variety of pore sizes to allow for the separation of various milk/whey components based on their physical size.
 The smaller the pore size, the higher the pressure required for separation.
-While RO filtration is a common first step in cheese production, it mainly increases cheese yields and does not to provide value-added ingredients such as whey protein concentrate (WPC) and lactose.
+While RO filtration is a common first step in cheese production, it mainly increases cheese yields and does not provide value-added ingredients such as whey protein concentrate (WPC) and lactose.

 Membranes of varying pore sizes can be arranged sequentially in order of increasing pore size to allow for fractionation of whey components.
-In some cases, the permeate that passes through the membrane is recovered and further refined, while in other instances the retentate that remains within the membrane is used.
+In some cases, the permeate that passes through the membrane is recovered and further refined, while in other instances, the retentate that remains within the membrane is used.

-Once a whey stream is concentrated via membrane filtration to 25-30% solids, it still has too much moisture to be spray dried efficiently.
+Once a whey stream is concentrated via membrane filtration to 25-30% solids, it still has too much moisture to be spray-dried efficiently.
 This concentrated whey stream is sent through an evaporation system.

 Once a whey stream is concentrated via membrane filtration, the lactose component can be isolated, improving drying efficiency and dryer run time.
 Concentrated whey is transferred into crystallization tanks, where it is cooled and seeded to start the lactose formation.